 Constructed to the latest dairy export and food safety standards, the clean-room factory looks very impressive with its shiny stainless steel tanks and pipes, blending machines, HEPA filters and medical-grade compressed air.
 Inside the production rooms, milk and other raw ingredients are turned into long-life liquid and powder mixes using ultra-heat temperature or dry blending processing.

 Once packaged, the mixes are shipped and stored without cooling until they’re dispensed from soft-serve machines in retail shops, restaurants and cafeterias around the world.

 As a startup, Dairy Products NZ has relied on a small but experienced staff to run its Takanini factory, including experts in food and safety compliance and heat-treatment methods.
 But to streamline and control their workflow, DPNZ needed a Business Management System to optimize their manufacturing and production systems.
-They chose Abel ERP.
+They chose Abel.